MicrosoftDocs/win32/desktop-src/Controls/bcm-getidealsize.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # BCM\_GETIDEALSIZE message

 Gets the size of the button that best fits its text and image, if an image list is present.
-You can send this message explicitly or use the [**Button\_GetIdealSize**](button-getidealsize.md) macro.
+You can send this message explicitly or use the [**Button\_GetIdealSize**](/windows/win32/Commctrl/nf-commctrl-button_getidealsize?branch=master) macro.

 ## Parameters